Territories of the United States on stamps: Explorers

 Early explorers include Christopher Columbus and Leif Erikson.

 Christopher Columbus was honored in the first U.S. commemorative stamps in the Columbian Exposition issue of 1893.
 On his return to Spain, Columbus reported his discoveries to the Spanish monarchs Ferdinand and Isabella, who made the Americas widely known in Europe.

 Leif Erikson the 11th century Norse explorer was honored with a 6-cent stamp on October 9, 1968 — Leif Erikson Day.
-The stamp was inspired by the statue by American Stirling Calder in Reykjavic, Iceland.
+The stamp was inspired by the statue of Leif by American Stirling Calder in Reykjavík, Iceland.

 Vasco Núñez de Balboa, the Spanish explorer of the Panama Canal region, is honored in the Panama-Pacific Exposition issue.
 Balboa called the western ocean 'Mar del Sur'.
 The 1-cent stamp paid the post card rate.
 Patrons also commonly combined it with other denominations to fulfill large weight and foreign destination rates.
 Over 330 million 1-cent stamps were printed.

 Early French explorers include Antoine Cadillac, Jacques Marquette and Jean Nicolet.

 Antoine de la Mothe Cadillac was honored with a 3-cent stamp on July 24, 1951, to commemorate the 250th anniversary of his landing at Detroit in 1701.
 Cadillac founded the city of Detroit.
 The stamp's background design depicts Detroit's skyline as it appeared in 1951 and the foreground shows Cadillac's landing at Detroit in 1701.
 His namesake is the Cadillac motor vehicle company.

 Jacques Marquette was honored on the one-cent stamp of the Trans-Mississippi Exposition Issue.
 The vignette shows him on the Mississippi River, which he and Louis Jolliet explored (from the Wisconsin River downstream to the Arkansas River) in 1673.
 Marquette was also honored on a 6-cent stamp, issued September 20, 1968, at Sault Sainte Marie, Michigan, where he established in 1668 the oldest permanent settlement in that state.

 Explorer Jean Nicolet's landing at Green Bay, Wisconsin, in 1634 was celebrated on its 300th anniversary by a violet 3-cent stamp issued on July 7, 1934.
 The vignette is taken from a painting by Edward W. Deming depicting Nicolet's landing at Green Bay, with numerous Indians present.